-The information in this handbook is designed to provide valuable details regarding the school procedures and the rights and responsibilities of all students enrolled at Nazareth Academy Grade School.
+The information in this handbook is designed to provide valuable details regarding Nazareth School procedures, policy, and the rights and responsibilities of all students at Nazareth Academy Grade School.

 This handbook is part of our planning process.
 We request that students and parents read the information carefully.
-Please sign the handbook contract and return it by September 13th.
-Chrome books will not be distributed to the students until this form is signed and file in the office.
+Please sign the handbook contract and return by September 13th.
+Chrome books will not be distributed to the students until this form is signed and filed in the office.

-Due to further future action by the Board of Health, the CDC, State policies, Diocesan mandates, our programs may be terminated, amended, or modified at the discretion of the Nazareth Academy Grade School administration.
+Due to possible further action in the future by the Diocesan mandates, Board of Health, the CDC or State Policies, our programs may be terminated, amended, or modified at the discretion of Nazareth Academy Grade School administration.

-The success of our school depends on positive collaboration between home and school.
+The success of our school depends on the constructive collaboration between home and school.
 Please do not hesitate to contact your child's teacher or myself for any concerns.
 It is my sincere wish that we all work together in fostering a positive learning experience for all our students.

-We continue to be NAGS Strong under the protection of Blessed Mother and our Martyred Sisters.
+We continue to be strong under the protection of Blessed Mother and our Martyred Sisters.